 We were impressed with the fragrance and rich taste profile of this completely "natural" process... the cherries are sun-dried and then after peeling, the beans with their husks on are sun-dried for days until they reach perfect humidity.
 This slow process imparts much of the taste in the fruit back into the beans, and creates a complexity that washed coffees cannot match.

-8 ounce, please choose drip grind or whole bean.
+8 ounce, Medium Roast.
+Please choose drip grind or whole bean.

 Latest Blog Post